hydrosolutions/glaciermapper-ca/README.md

 # Snowcover Mapper

-A Python project for analyzing snow cover data and mapping snowlines using MODIS satellite data and digital elevation models.
+A Python project for analyzing snow cover data in glacierized basins of Central Asia and mapping snowlines using MODIS satellite data and digital elevation models.

 ## Project Structure